About the Trainer

 Real dogs.
 Real environments.
 Real lessons.

 Before search and rescue, I grew up around well-trained Labs, Brittany Spaniels, and bird dogs.
-Dog training has always been part of my life, but over the years it became something much deeper.
+Dog training has always been part of my life, but over time it became something much deeper.

 Since starting my K9 journey, I have invested thousands of dollars into professional courses, seminars, certifications, online programs, and hands-on training with experienced handlers and trainers from different backgrounds and philosophies.